 Israel's Mossad bombed German, Swiss firms to stop Pakistani nukes - report

-Israel's Mossad bombed German, Swiss firms to stop Pakistani nukes - The Jerusalem Post (jpost.com)

 The Mossad is suspected of detonating bombs and issuing threats to German and Swiss companies in the 1980s that energetically worked to aid the Islamic Republic of Pakistan in its nascent nuclear weapons program.